Music recording certification: RIAA certification

 The first official designation of a "gold record" by the Recording Industry Association of America (RIAA) was established for singles in 1958, and the RIAA also trademarked the term "gold record" in the United States.
 On 14 March 1958, the RIAA certified its first gold record, Perry Como's hit single "Catch a Falling Star".
 The Oklahoma! soundtrack was certified as the first gold album four months later.
 In 1976, RIAA introduced the platinum certification, first awarded to the Eagles compilation album Their Greatest Hits (1971–1975) on 24 February 1976, and to Johnnie Taylor's single "Disco Lady" on 22 April 1976.
 As music sales increased with the introduction of compact discs, the RIAA created the Multi-Platinum award in 1984.
 Diamond awards, honoring those artists whose sales of singles or albums reached 10,000,000 copies, were introduced in 1999.

 In the 20th century, and for a part of the first decade of the 21st, it was common for distributors to claim certifications based on their shipments – wholesale to retail outlets – which led to many certifications which outstripped the actual final retail sales figures.
 This became much less common once the majority of retail sales became paid digital downloads and digital streaming.

 Digital media certification

 In most countries, certifications no longer apply solely to physical media but now also include sales awards recognizing digital downloads (in the US and UK since 2004).
 In June 2006, the RIAA also certified the ringtone downloads of songs.
 Streaming from on-demand services such as Apple Music, Spotify, Tidal and Napster has been included into existing digital certification in the US since 2013, and the UK and Germany since 2014.
-In the US and Germany, video streaming services like YouTube, VEVO, and Yahoo!
+In the US and Germany, video streaming services like YouTube, VEVO, Xite, and Yahoo!
 Music also began to be counted towards the certification, in both cases using the formula of 100 streams being equivalent to one download.
 Other countries, such as Denmark and Spain, maintain separate awards for digital download singles and streaming.